atan009/vimrc/README.md

 A simple and effective vim configuation
 -------------
 Getting started with vim can be a tedious and boring task.
-This pre-configured vim package is something that can make using vim more enjoyable and simpler for new users.
+This pre-configured vim package is something that can make using vim more enjoyable and simple for new users.

 The `.vimrc` in this pre-configured vim package contains many configurations that are commonly used.
 Some of the configurations are commented out.
 If after looking at the `.vimrc` file and you decide to use some of the configurations that are not included, just remove the comments.